Building a distributed measurement system with OXYGEN-NET

 Flexible setup configuration

 Managing complex measurement systems is simplified with OXYGEN-NET.
-All nodes can be configured and controlled directly from the Master device, facilitating setup processes.
+All nodes can be configured and controlled directly from any Master device, facilitating setup processes.
 Additionally, each unit can still be configured and operated individually at its location if needed, providing flexibility in operation.

 Efficient data transfer and storage

 OXYGEN-NET allows for flexible data transfer and storage.
-Choose to solely transfer specific channels to save storage capacity and computation power.
+Choose to transfer specific channels only to save storage capacity and computation power.
 Or transfer all raw data to the Master device creating a redundant system, storing data on both the acquisition device and the Master for increased security.

 How to set up an OXYGEN-NET system?